ManyScripts/Xdgts/README.md

-https://Github.com/egosinenomine for helping during the development of the idea and pattern scheme of the script. https://Github.com/LolloPig for fixing the whole c option in custominorder
+https://Github.com/egosinenomine for helping during the development of the idea and pattern scheme of the script. https://Github.com/LolloPig for fixing the whole c option in custominorder https://www.instagram.com/corona.lorenzo_ for helping during the testing on windows and compatibility porting for linux

 Thanks for checking out!!!